bretgeek/VibeJS/README.md

 ```

-#### Render the component to a id with an id of "app" and save a reference to it as "myRef"
+#### Render the component to a DIV with an id of "app" and save a reference to it as "myRef"

 ```